 Our woodland, Neptune Wood, is the second largest woodland in this project.
 Between January and March 2005 over 10,000 oak trees were planted, representing the tens of thousands of trees used to construct naval vessels.

 All of the trees in Neptune Wood were planted by local people, including 750 school children from neighbouring communities.
 It was a fabulous example of community engagement, a theme that is at the heart of all Earth Trust projects.
 By planting trees with the children of today, the project aimed to bring history to life, to forge a link with the past through practical action and to breathe new life into our landscapes.

-This young woodland is already home to wealth of wildlife, such as butterflies, birds, rabbits and wildflowers.
-Four maritime-themed willow sculptures can be found in the open area between the car park and the wood – HMS Neptune, three cannonballs, a scope and an anchor.
-These were woven at the same time the trees were planted.
+As well as planting these trees Earth Trust also built a series of maritime-themed willow sculptures which can be found in the open area between the car park and the wood.
+They represent: HMS Neptune, three cannonballs, a telescope and an anchor.

 In the arboretum area adjacent to the oaks, we also planted every species of tree that was used in a ship of Nelson’s time.
 From Alder, which helped to keep gunpowder dry, to Rowan which was used to make bowls, hoops and barrels, you can see them all here!
 Within the figure of eight walk we planted approximately 8,000 oak trees as a provenance trial (a research experiment looking at how trees are adapted to different environmental conditions).
 These came from Great Britain, France and Spain – all the countries involved in the Battle of Trafalgar.

 In December 2005, Princess Anne officially opened this site and residents have been enjoying the area ever since.
 Please help us take care of this special place by keeping it tidy and picking up after your dog.

 Our Land Management Team, with the help of our volunteers, carry out regular maintenance in the wood.
 Our Countryside Skills students also help to maintain the willow sculptures.